ZhgChg.Li

 bundle exec fastlane beta release_notes:"${RELEASE_NOTE}" version_number:"${VERSION_NUMBER}" build_number:"${BUILD_NUMBER}"

-Project Setup for Integration
+Project Integration Settings

 Go to GAS → Project Settings → Google Cloud Platform (GCP) Project → Change Project: